What is the Certificate?

 c.
 If your international work involves an English-speaking population, reflect on your experience with the population's customs and culture.
 Provide a 4-5 page paper reflecting on this experience.

-c) be selected to be the Global Health Student Coordinator for OIMSE.
 Provide a 4-5 page paper summarizing your involvement and reflecting on the challenges and opportunities it presented.